Who wouldn’t want to pay fewer taxes on their income?

 It’s easy to pick The Bahamas over the U.S. in this regard—the United States government charges upwards of 20% for each of the above-listed taxes.

 How about corporate taxes?
 The Bahamas has a record-low corporate tax rate of 0%, minimizing tax liability for businesses.
-Furthermore, the country’s beaches, climate, and gorgeous homes really embrace the “haven” classification, with a laid-back lifestyle and high quality of living.
+Furthermore, the country’s beaches, climate, and luxury real estate really embrace the “haven” classification, with a laid-back lifestyle and high quality of living.

 These factors–combined with its proximity to the United States and easy access by flights–makes The Bahamas an attractive destination for businesses and investors looking to minimize their tax liability.
 As a result, it’s not surprising that The Bahamas is one of the most popular tax havens globally.